LoLab-MSM/PyBILT/README.md

 ## Documentation

-Although still under construction, the detailed documentation for PyBILT has begun!
-See the current version [here](docs/build/html/index.html).
+PyBILT now has some documentation!
+Visit them on [Read the Docs](http://pybilt.readthedocs.io/en/latest/index.html).
+The repo level source and build are in [docs](docs).
 In addition to the docs, there are currently a few Jupyter IPython [notebooks](jupyter_notebooks) that provide some examples and show some basic usage.
 More of these are in the pipeline.
 Although they are also not fully